slatedocs/slate/source/index.html.md

 ## Getting Started

-To use our API endpoints, you will need to get registered on our [Developer Console](https://console.silamoney.com/), which should be available after our open-beta launch.
+To use our API endpoints, you will need to get registered on our [Developer Console](https://console.silamoney.com/).
 Registration includes a KYC verification process, which should take less than 24 hours.

 Once you have been verified, you can register apps with us.
-Each app will have an associated private key and handle.
-Keep these application keys *secure*; leave them out of your source code and never store them in an unsafe place.
+Each app will have a public key, an associated private key, and a handle.
+Keep these application private keys *secure*; leave them out of your source code and never store them in an unsafe place.
 If they are ever compromised, please immediately replace your app keys from the Developer Console.

 ## Endpoint Flow